Asynchronous Task Execution with QgsTask

 For workflows requiring complex parameter validation, standardized output handling, and automatic batch execution, consider Building Custom Processing Algorithms instead, as the Processing Framework abstracts much of the threading complexity while providing built-in progress tracking and history management.

-Implementation Workflow
+Step-by-Step Implementation

-1. Subclassing QgsTask
+1. Subclass QgsTask

 The most reliable approach for custom geoprocessing is subclassing QgsTask.
 This gives you explicit control over execution flow, cancellation handling, and progress reporting.

 The example below processes a list of geometries that were fetched on the main thread before the task was submitted.
 Fetching them inside run() via QgsProject or a QgsVectorLayer would violate thread safety.
+Careful memory ownership here aligns with the broader memory management and garbage collection rules that apply to all PyQGIS objects.

 python